fbpx

 Who is Eligible?

-Both you and your employer can contribute into your pension.
-This can be done on a regular contribution basis, i.e. every month, or single contribution lump sums can be made when required – and if needed, before the company year end.
+Both you and the “employer” can contribute to your pension.
+This can be done on a regular contribution basis, i.e. every month, or single contribution lump sums can be made when required, and if needed, before the company year-end.
 All contributions are invested in funds with the aim of growing your savings for retirement.

-In practice, there are often cases where Sole Traders can become eligible for an Executive Pension by simply “incorporating” their activities (re-registering their company type); for example John Smith the engineer becomes John Smith Engineering Limited.
+In practice, there are often cases where Sole Traders can become eligible for an Master Trusts (occupation pensions) by simply “incorporating” their activities (re-registering their company type); for example John Smith the engineer becomes John Smith Engineering Limited.

 Before changing, the first thing you should consider is the amount of income you are earning.
 As a successful business owner you are now at the point where your business is growing rapidly.
-At this point you may find that your tax bill is starting to pile up and you are looking for solutions to reduce your tax and maximize your wealth.
+You may find that your tax bill is starting to pile up and you are looking for solutions to reduce your tax and maximize your wealth.
+If you reach the higher income tax threshold, it will then make sense to take advantage of the useful tax benefits available through a company pension.
+This would be one solution for incorporating your business.

 Directors Pension Ireland - Advantages of Company Director Pensions